mcgnly/DeveloperDocumentation/Support/FAQs.md

 <div class="collapse">
 <h3>What is the earliest iOS version I could use the OnBoarding app on?</h3>

-The earliest version you could use the iOS OnBoarding app is version 8.
+<p>The earliest version you could use the iOS OnBoarding app is version 8.
 Please note: The <strong>Bluetooth version on the device must be 4.0</strong> (Bluetooth Smart).
-Onboarding is not possible with an earlier Bluetooth version.</strong>
+Onboarding is not possible with an earlier Bluetooth version.</strong></p>

 <h3> I am using the <em>iOS</em> relayr OnBoarding app but my sensors are not all detected</h3>